datastaxdevs/workshop-graphql-netflix/README.md

 </details>

 ✅ **Step 8b: Enable pagination:** On a small dataset, you can retrieve all values in the table at once; but in general, for performance or network reasons, you'll need pagination.
-Let's do the same query as before, but asking for a _page size of 2_:
+Run a similar query as before, but this time asking for a _page size of 2_:

 ```yaml
 query getMovieActionPag1 {